Alfonsoaz01/telegram-bot-openai/README.md

 To obtain the telegram bot token, you need to create a new bot using the BotFather on Telegram.
 The OpenAI API key can be obtained by creating an account on the OpenAI website.

-Check on the following link to obtain your id: https://www.alphr.com/telegram-find-user-id/
+Check on the following link to obtain your id: https://www.alphr.com/telegram-find-user-id/ You need to insert the id in the `bot.py` file in the allowed_user_ids list.

 ## Installation